dustsignal/adsb-radarscope/README.md

-# ADSB Scope
+# ADSB Radarscope

-ADSB Scope is a self-contained, browser-based ADS-B virtual radar display.
+ADSB Radarscope is a self-contained, browser-based ADS-B virtual radar display.
 It's a single HTML file that fetches aircraft data from a ```tar1090``` or ```dump1090-fa``` instance and renders it on a classic, round radar scope.
 It requires no server-side backend, libraries, or complex setup—just a web browser and a source for aircraft data.

 ![Screenshot of ADSB Scope.](/assets/adsb-scope.webp)
 ![Screenshot of ADSB Scope Light Mode.](/assets/adsb-scope-light.webp)